There are many measures you can take to protect yourself from skin cancer.

 According to the American Cancer Society (ACS), skin cancer is the most common type of cancer.
 The most common types of skin cancer are basal cell or squamous cell carcinoma.
 Another type is melanoma, which is a rare, but more deadly form of skin cancer.

 Skin cancer is a particular concern for older adults, who have had more years of sun exposure.
 Men are also more likely to develop skin cancer because they are more likely to have worked and played outside than their female counterparts.
-The skin cancers we see today are often due to sun exposure many years ago.
+The skin cancers we see today are often due to sun exposure many years or decades ago.

 Basal and squamous cell cancer tend to result from years of prolonged exposure to the sun.
 Melanoma, on the other hand, can be found in both sun-exposed and non-exposed tissue.
 In rare cases, it can form in the eyes or mouth.
-But, more commonly, this type of skin cancer affects the chest and back in men and the legs in women.
+More commonly, this type of skin cancer affects the chest and back in men and the legs in women.
 Unlike basal cell and squamous cell carcinomas, melanoma is much more likely to spread to other parts of the body.
 That is why it is so important to detect this type of skin cancer early.

 Because skin cancer, like all cancers, takes a long time to develop from the single mutated cell to the changes we can actually see, skin cancer is a disease most often seen in older adults.
 Skin cancer seen in children is particularly worrisome because it may indicate that a genetic defect predisposes them to all types of cancers.